 Katie from Little House of Four did a white planked/shiplap wall in her entryway.
 Can you believe that it cost her less than 50$ for an entire wall!?

 Now, the size of this fireplace looks relatively normal in this photo… but you have to see the photos of the in-progress work on Chloe from Celebrate and Decorate’s blog to truly understand how massive it is.
 Adding the shiplap and painting it white helped easily disguise her brown fireplace.

 Thinking of adding something a bit more natural and rustic looking rather than doing a white shiplap?
 Kati from Houseful of Handmade installed a plank wall using birch plywood… and she has a great tip if you are using pieces of wood where the colours don’t match 100%.

 Maybe you’re not into planked walls or the farmhouse style as much, or don’t want to commit to doing an entire wall (or fireplace) all the way to the ceiling.
 Hey… maybe you’re afraid of ladders/heights… no judgement here!
-There are still some great woodworking wall transformations that you can achieve.
+There are still some great wall transformations with moulding that you can achieve.

 Emily from Our House Now a Home completely transformed the look of her hallway by adding custom wainscoting.
-She has a BUNCH of other great hallway projects too, including a gallery wall and command center, so make sure to check those out!
+She has a BUNCH of other great hallway projects too, including a gallery wall and command centre, so make sure to check those out!

 Doesn’t adding custom woodworking just make everything look fancier and more “complete”?

 Other DIY Wall Transformation Ideas

 Since writing this post, I’ve completed a few more wainscoting and wall transformation projects!
 Check out these spaces: